robsloetjes/wordclock/docs/overview.rst

 * Laser cut front plate of 450x450mm
 * Interior matrix made out of laser cut slats
-* Slats for the border
+* Slats for the border (could also be laser cut if desired)
 * 4 small blocks to fixate screw on back plate
 * Back plate (+- 440x440x4mm, for example plywood)